Geotechnical Risk Prediction System

 Raw seismic event catalogs are transformed into meaningful indicators:

-• Energy indices: cumulative and windowed seismic energy release patterns
+• Energy indices: cumulative seismic energy release, apparent stress (ratio of seismic energy to seismic moment), and windowed energy rate patterns

-• Spatial features: event clustering, migration patterns, proximity to geological structures
+• Spatial features: event clustering (DBSCAN-based), migration velocity vectors, proximity to mapped geological structures and excavation faces

-• Temporal patterns: event rate changes, quiescence periods, frequency-magnitude distributions
+• Temporal patterns: event rate changes, seismic quiescence detection, Gutenberg-Richter b-value estimation from frequency-magnitude distributions

 • Block model integration: geological and geomechanical properties from 3D mine models